cichacz/ecto_discriminator/README.md

 end
 ```

 Library will do the rest.
-Querying for child schema automatically adds filter to SQL.
+Querying for diverged schema automatically adds filter to SQL.
-You can see example setup in `test` directory.

 ### Changeset

-To reduce repetitive usage of `cast` with a list of common fields inside child changesets you can
+To reduce repetitive usage of `cast` with a list of common fields for diverged schemas you can
 call `cast_base(params)` to automatically apply changeset from base schema.
 This function **won't** be available if base schema doesn't have any `changeset/2` function

+Some may find it useful to insert diverged schema directly from the base (by specifying discriminator value in changeset params).
+This is doable by calling `diverged_changeset` function on base schema.

+## Examples

+You can see example setup in `test` directory.